Manicoré

-Santo Antônio do Matupí is a major centre of logging in the region.

 History

 Manicoré's origins date back to 1637, with the expedition of Pedro Teixeira, a Portuguese explorer and military man.

 The authorities of Grão-Pará sent an escort to the Madeira River in 1716, commanded by João de Barros e Guerra, an experienced captain.
 In 1797, the village of Crato was founded, under orders from the Governor of Grão-Pará, with a view to facilitating commercial transactions between Pará, Mato Grosso and Goiás.
 The village was transferred to a site between the Baetas and Arraias rivers, in 1802.

 On July 4, 1858, through Law no. 96, the parish of São João Batista do Crato is created.
 Ten years later, on July 6, 1868, the parish seat was transferred to the town of Manicoré, under Law no. 177, becoming known as Nossa Senhora das Dores de Manicoré.
 Only on July 4, 1877, Manicoré was elevated to the category of Village and the Judiciary Term was created, by Law nº.
 362.

 The following year, in 1878, Law nº.
 386, which makes Manicoré the seat of the Comarca do Rio Madeira.
 On December 12, 1881, the district was installed.
 From then on, Manicoré began to receive intense migration from the Northeast, who had fled mainly from the Great Drought of 1877-1878 and also attracted by the Rubber Cycle, which took place in Amazonas and in regions of the state of Acre.
 Due to its privileged geographic location, Manicoré was a passageway for migrants destined for Acre.
 Received city jurisdiction on May 15, 1896, by Law no. 137.

 State law no. 96, of December 19, 1955, dismembered part of the territory of Manicoré to form the municipality of Novo Aripuanã.
 On December 10, 1981, through Constitutional Amendment No. 12, another part of its territory was dismembered, to create the then municipality of Auxiliadora, which, however, was never installed, and its former territory was again encompassed by the municipality of Manicoré.